Having a Baby in Germany

-Non-German residents are not covered by the health insurance if they don't have a German employer, but women may be covered through their partner's employer or by private health insurance. .
+Non-German residents are not covered by statutory health insurance if they don't have a German employer, but women may be covered through their partner's employer or by private health insurance. .

 Six weeks before the baby is due the gynaecologist will provide written confirmation of the expected date of the birth (Bescheinigung zum voraussichtlichen Entbindungstermin) to inform the health insurance company when maternity payments should commence.
 The employer does not require this confirmation.

 Note: There is a difference between the statutory and private health insurance companies.
 Statutory health insurance companies cover all costs on production of the insurance card (Versicherungskarte).
 With private health insurance the amount reimbursed depends on the level of cover agreed between the patient and the insurer.
 If a woman is unable to work due to pregnancy, abortion, miscarriage or as a result of the birth the private insurers do not pay sickness payments.

 - Read more about health insurance in Germany